ChelseaStats/lunch/README.md

 # lunch
 Where to go for lunch

-A website to help decide lunch choices
+A website to help decide lunch choices and elsewhere an api for use in slack.